bugblat/sniffer/README.md

 # sniffer
-support code for ezSniffer and miniSniffer
+support code for ezSniffer, miniSniffer, and miniSniffer2